Uh oh. What's Plan B?

 In Laszlo Bock's book, "Work Rules: Insights from Inside Google That Will Transform How You Live and Lead”, he talks about how many of the perks that Google has implemented for its employees actually cost little or nothing.

 How did they manage to do that?
-As it turns out, these businesses welcome the opportunity to sell to their employees.
-So, Google uses its bargaining power to acquire discounts for its employees that then benefit those businesses.
+As it turns out, these businesses welcome the opportunity to sell to their employees; Google uses its bargaining power to acquire discounts for its employees that then benefit those businesses with more revenue.

-You might not have 100,000 employees, but several dozen or hundred employees will often be enough leverage to get a noticeable discount from local businesses interested in getting the extra foot traffic.
-However, you won’t know though unless you ask.
+You might not have 100,000 employees, but several dozen or hundred employees will often be enough to get a noticeable discount from local businesses interested in getting more business.
+However, you won't know unless you ask.

 Millennials want flexibility at work.